polymathLTE/fitness-assistant/README.md

 ## Project overview

-The Fitness Assistant is a RAG application designed to assist users with their fitness routines.
+The Fitness Assistant is a RAG application designed to assist users with their fitness routine.

 The main use cases include: